ohlac/Eclipse-Shader-BSPT/README.md

 # Eclipse BSPT - A Ray-Tracing edit of a Bliss Edit

-This fork of Eclipse simply adds BSPT Path Traced shadows to all block lights aswell as sun/moon light.
+This fork of Eclipse simply adds BSPT Ray Traced shadows to all block lights aswell as sun/moon light.

 It is not enabled by default, but I have included my own personal settings as a preset called "Path Traced".